 Healthcare Administration Minor

-Develop the ethical leadership skills necessary for success in health care administration through this 19 credit minor.
+Develop the ethical leadership skills necessary for success in health care administration through this 19-credit minor.

 Students completing a minor would complete the following classes along with those in their selected major:

-MGHA 427 Introduction to Health Services
+MGHA 427 Introduction to Healthcare Services

 3 semester credits.
 Introduces the historical development and contemporary structure of health services.
 Examines a wide range of delivery settings and providers, the role of government and regulatory bodies, sources of health care funding, and related current issues.